 You don’t have to be very experienced or have special knowledge, unless it’s a special needs animal.
 You don’t have to have lots of money or an enormous house either!

 The best fosters are stable, average homes with lots of love to give.

 No, we do not pay fosters – they are volunteers wanting to make a difference.
 Many people prefer to provide the food and other items but we are more than happy to provide this, as well as things like a bed, collar, etc. until they are adopted.
 Vet treatment is also at our vet, which we cover until adoption.

 What about my own pets?

 We endeavour to take foster animals for a vet check and vaccinate them beforehand.
-Unless the foster has specifically asked to take recovering animals, we don’t foster sick and/or contagious animals.
-We are upfront about any health or behavioural issues that we know of or suspect.
+Unless the foster has specifically asked to take recovering animals, we avoid fostering sick and/or contagious animals.
+We are as upfront as possible about any health or behavioural issues that we know of or suspect.

 Nonetheless, ensure your pets’ vaccinations are up-to-date, that they are spayed/neutered, and that their health is good.
 Deworm them regularly.

 Your own animals are your priority and, if you don’t feel they will cope with new animals, it’s best to give fostering a miss (except for situations like keeping a cat in the spare room for a day or two).

 And my children?